Mukachevo

 Mukachevo (Мукачево, /uk/; Munkács, /hu/; see name section) is a city in Zakarpattia Oblast, western Ukraine.
 It is situated in the valley of the Latorica River and serves as the administrative center of Mukachevo Raion.
 The city is a rail terminus and highway junction, and has beer, wine, tobacco, food, textile, timber, and furniture industries.
 During the Cold War, it was home to Mukachevo air base and a radar station.

 Mukachevo lies close to the borders of four neighbouring countries: Poland, Slovakia, Hungary, and Romania.
 Today, the population is The city is a traditional stronghold of the Rusyn language, and the population of Mukachevo is officially reported as 77.1% ethnic Ukrainian.
 There are also significant minorities of: Russians (9.0%); Hungarians (8.5%); Germans (1.9%); and Roma (1.4%).

 While Uzhhorod is the main administrative city in the region, Mukachevo is a historic spiritual center of the region and center of the former Eastern Orthodox eparchy of Kyivan Metropolis.
 In the 17th century it united with the Catholic church by the Union of Uzhhorod, similar to the Union of Brest.
 Up until World War II and the Holocaust, Mukachevo was primarily a Jewish town, and half the population was Jewish (see below).
-The population comprised Russians, Hungarians, Slovaks, and other minorities.
+The population comprised Rusyns, Hungarians, Slovaks, and other minorities.
 Formerly in Czechoslovakia, and before that in Hungary, it was incorporated into Soviet Ukraine after World War II.

 Name

 Most probably, the name derives from the Hungarian surname "Muncas"—munkás (worker)—which later transformed into Munkács.
 Another version points that the name contains the proto-Slavic root word "Muka" meaning "flour".

 On 23 May 2017, the Ukrainian parliament officially renamed Mukacheve (Мукачеве) into Mukachevo (Мукачево), a year after the city council had decided to rename the city.
 As it turned out, the name Mukacheve came into use in 1947 due to a mistake.
 According to press reports, the renaming of the city was initiated by its residents as part of the decommunization law, since the name Mukacheve appeared after the city joined the USSR.
-Previously, it was usually spelled in as Мукачево (Mukachevo) by locals, and this name is typical for the Ukrainian language in forming city names, while Мукачів (Mukachiv) was sometimes also used.
-The city's name portrayed on the city's coat of arms.
+Previously, it was usually spelled as Мукачево (Mukachevo) by locals, and this name is typical for the Ukrainian language in forming city names, while Мукачів (Mukachiv) was sometimes also used.
+The city's name is portrayed on the city's coat of arms.
 The name of the city in other languages include: